10 Best Things to Do in Zion National Park

 2. Coral Pink Sand Dunes State Park

-Just south of Zion near Kanab and the Sand Caves listed above is a little lesser-known secret in this corner of the country.
+Just south of Zion near Kanab and the Sand Caves listed above is a little lesser-known secret in this corner of the country, known as the Coral Pink Sand Dunes!

-This photo was taken at sunset, which is time of day I recommend visiting for the best glowing sunset light on the sand dunes!
+This photo was taken at sunset, which is the time of day I recommend visiting for the best glowing sunset light on the beautiful dunes!

 3. Kanarra Falls